 Hotels (make sure you check if there’s extra cash back from Mr. Rebates, Ebates, and TopCashBack first and then decide which one offers the highest to get to those sites to book the hotels)

 1. Booking.com: http://www.booking.com/

-This site has the same inventory of rooms as other major booking sites but it often offers 20% off (now 15% is the norm) with discount code (does not apply to major hotel chains).
+This site has the same inventory of rooms as other major booking sites but it often offers 20% off (now 16% is the norm) with discount code (does not apply to major hotel chains).
 It saved me a lot of money!
-And don’t forget to check Mr Rebates, Ebates, or TopCashBack for additional cash back sometimes as high as extra 10%!
+And don’t forget to check Mr. Rebates, Ebates, or TopCashBack for additional cash back!

-This site has the same inventory of rooms as other major booking sites but offer 15% with discount code (does not apply to major hotel chains).
+This site has the same inventory of rooms as other major booking sites but offer 15% (now mostly 10%) with discount code (does not apply to major hotel chains).
 In addition, sign up for an account so you can earn Orbucks which you can apply on your next booking!
-And don’t forget to check Mr Rebates, Ebates, or TopCashBack for additional cash back sometimes as high as extra 10%!
+And don’t forget to check Mr. Rebates, Ebates, or TopCashBack for additional cash back!

 Sometimes Agoda offer more discounted rates than other websites and don’t forget to fill in your preferred airline frequent flyer account, some rates give airline miles!

 6. AirBnB: with my referral link for $25 credit for both of us: http://www.airbnb.com/c/ymei3?s=8